Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Conclusion

 We demonstrate fast coherent control and ODMR measurements of an \nv centre ensemble, utilizing the appreciable conversion factor $C_{\rm P}$ provided by the \ktao dielectric resonator.
 The simple assembly of the dielectric resonator with the diamond sample, its in-situ tuneability, low volume footprint, and optical transparency have been presented as key advantages in this work.

-We measure Rabi frequencies of up to $48$~MHz and a \Bone field conversion factor of 13.1~mT/$\sqrt{\rm W}$ ($\approx260$~MHz\textsubscript{Rabi}/$\sqrt{\rm W}$), which is at least an order of magnitude higher than that for previously reported dielectric resonators.
+We measure Rabi frequencies of up to $48$~MHz and a total \Bone field conversion factor of 9.66~mT/$\sqrt{\rm W}$ ($\approx191$~MHz\textsubscript{Rabi}/$\sqrt{\rm W}$), which shows a at least a factor of 7 improvement in $C_{p}$ over similar dielectric resonators in literature.
 An even higher \Bone conversion factor should be possible when using a diamond sample with less dissipation, as a consequence of the higher resulting resonator quality factor.
 We find that the dominant limiting factor for the Rabi coherence time is the inhomogeneity of the \Bone field produced by the resonator within the signal collection volume, and the effective \Bone inhomogeneity due the \Bone field misalignment with the four possible NV\textsuperscript{-} axes in the diamond.
 Both these effects are completely inconsequential for measurements on single spins.

+The large, homogeneous and long range distribution of the $B_{1}$ fields of the dielectric resonator demonstrated in this work may find useful applications in magnetometry with ensembles of \nv defects\cite{Rondin_2014}, the `global control' scheme of spin qubits \cite{Vahapoglu2020}, and would also benefit `indirect control' nuclear spin techniques \cite{Khaneja2007,swathi} in suitable hyperfine coupled spin systems wherein the electron Rabi frequencies are generally required to be higher than the hyperfine strength (in the range of MHz).

 We therefore find \ktao dielectric resonators suitable for MW-enhanced coherent control of optically active spins at cryogenic temperatures, with the exciting prospect of simultaneous application as a solid immersion lens.